 Who Are You?

 My name is Brian, but I will also answer to the names “genetik” and “Pipo”.
-I live in Austin, Texas, but I grew up and spent the first 30 years of my life in Pittsburgh, Pennsylvania.
-I live with a cat named Lina who is the smartest cat in the world.
+I live just outside of Austin, Texas in Cedar Park, but I grew up and spent the first 30 years of my life in Pittsburgh, Pennsylvania.
+I live with my fiance, her two awesome kids, two dogs, and a cat named Lina who is the smartest cat in the world.

-Professionally, I am a Release Engineer currently working in the retail point-of-sale industry.
-I’ve previously worked in the emergency response management industry doing web development in addition to release engineering.
+Professionally, I am a Devops Engineer currently working in the financial technology industry.
+I’ve previously worked in the retail point-of-sale and emergency response management industries doing web development and release engineering.
 My resume can be found here.

 As with most people with an engineering mindset, I am interested in things related to science and numbers.
 Biology, finance, and nutrition are the first to come to mind right now.
-While most of my computers are Apple-made, I have a very strong background with *nix platforms and prefer to interact with all computers through command line; FreeBSD and Debian Linux power my servers.
+While most of my computers are Apple-made, I have a very strong background with *nix platforms and prefer to interact with all computers through command line; Debian Linux powers my servers, but FreeBSD is pretty awesome too.

 I am a cyclist.
 Cycling plays a significant role in my life and health and is what takes up a majority of my spare time.
 I have a Category 4 road racing license and participate in most criterium and road races in and around Austin.

 When I’m not riding my bike or working, I like to clean, watch films and television shows, listen to podcasts, read books, and use oxford commas.